Ecoblockchain/specs-1/README.md

 // In IPLD
 {
     "@context": { "/": "<hash pointing to coalaip.schema's context>" },
-    "@type": "Transfer",
+    "@type": "RightsAssignment",
     "contract": { "/": "<hash pointing to a contract>" }
 }
 ```

-Although not required, we include the `contract` property in this schema to frame the rights that
+Although not required, we include the `contract` property to allow a `RightsAssignment` to more
-are available to be transferred.
-A `Party` is not able to transfer more `Right`s than they have
+specifically frame the transferred rights (e.g. with additional clauses).
+A `Party` can only
-themselves, so a transfer of `Right`s can only contain permissions that are a subset of the `Right`s
+transfer the `Right`s they own, so a transfer of `Right`s will contain only the permissions that are
-contained in the original creation of the `Right` or previous transfer-transaction.
+available in the original `Right` or previous transfer-transactions.

 ### The RRM `Assertion` Entity